INTEGRITY | TRUST | CONFIDENCE

-Our team at Great Circle has over 125 years of combined experience in policing, security, investigations, polygraph and training.
-We provide training in areas such as interviewing, critical thinking and effective leadership.We work closely with the public and private sectors to provide training programs that are cost-effective and tailored to their needs.
+Our team at Great Circle has extensive experience in policing, interviewing, security, investigations, polygraph and training.
+We deliver training in areas that will provide our clients with the tools to develop their people and their organizations.
+We specialize in interview (communication) training, inclusive leadership training and other respectful workplace training workshops to provide our clients the essential skills for success.We work closely with the public and private sector to provide training programs that are cost-effective and tailored to their needs.

 Offering a full range of risk management and training solutions across North America and abroad

 Sam Ghadban founded this independent consulting company after 26 years with the Royal Canadian Mounted Police (RCMP).
 His policing experiences have included General Duty (Patrol), Investigations (Detective), Major Crime (Homicide), Polygraph, Emergency Response Team Leader (E.R.T./S.W.A.T.), Undercover Operations, Organized Crimes/Gangs and Interview/Interrogation Team.
 As a member of the Provincial Interview Team, he has led some of the most complex interviews in Western Canada.
-Sam also has extensive experience in lecturing on topics such as interviewing, active shooter response and providing court testimony.
+Sam also has extensive experience in lecturing on topics such as interviewing, inclusive leadership, respectful workplace/workplace violence active shooter response and providing court testimony.
 He left the RCMP as a Sergeant and Accredited Team Commander.
 Sam then entered the private sector where, as a Security Consultant, he successfully led a large security operation at a 20 billion dollar energy facility in northern Alberta.
 Sam is a licenced private investigator in the the British Columbia and Alberta and a Certified Protection Professional (CPP).

 Rob Parker has over 26 years of policing experience, primarily with the Royal Canadian Mounted Police (RCMP) in British Columbia, in which he worked in a variety of roles as an investigator and leader.
 These units include Patrol, Robbery/Serious Crimes and Major Crime/Homicide.
 Prior to leaving the RCMP in 2018 to enter the private sector, Rob was a commissioned operations officer with the Federal Serious and Organized Crime Unit (FSOC) and the Provincial Major Crime Unit.